SectorAlpha/AlphaGSM/README.md

 pydoc output, especially for the modules "server.gamemodules" and "downloader.downloadermodules".

+## Project hosting

+The project is currently hosted at https://github.com/SectorAlpha/AlphaGSM.

 ## Community

 If you have a question for the community and developers, you will